avrech/learning2cut/README.md

 | &#9744; |4 | Random | Demo | Demo+DQN | Random | See convergence to "interesting" policy | [here](https://app.wandb.ai/avrech/learning2cut/runs/1jmcareo)|
 | &#9744; |5 | Random | Demo+DQN| Demo+DQN | Random | Improving over SCIP | [here](https://wandb.ai/avrech/learning2cut/runs/1jmcareo?workspace=user-avrech)|

+# Acknowledgements
+This work was done during my Master's studies at the Technion under the supervision of Prof. Shie Mannor and Prof. Tamir Hazan.
+The research was done in collaboration with @gasse and @akazachk from the Polytechnique university in Montreal.
+I thank @dchetelat for his helpful comments in the initial steps of the project, and in particular for improving the mathematical formulation of the MAXCUT problem.
+I also thank @cyoon1729 for providing me with initial Ape-X DQN implementation.